-It's hard to get the schools and others to understand that the process of being responsible for their own behavior is harder for children with bipolar disorder than for many others, and that often in has to be broken down into smaller chunks so it is more managable for them.
-It's a challenge, as a parent, to keep going and not grow weary, when progress in measured in milimeters and there are still kilometers yet to go.
+It's hard to get the schools and others to understand that the process of being responsible for their own behavior is harder for children with bipolar disorder than for many others, and that often in has to be broken down into smaller chunks so it is more manageable for them.
+It's a challenge, as a parent, to keep going and not grow weary, when progress in measured in millimeters and there are still kilometers yet to go.

 For kids who are more stable, the book Parenting with Love and Logic by Foster Cline and Jim Fay can be very helpful in teaching them to function in the world, and also to help reduce the power struggles that can so easily develop with our kids.

 Low Expressed Emotion is another important key in helping bipolar kids.
-If the illness is not allowed to consume their lives and conflicts do not become overly emotional, parents provide a helping hand to help their child with bipolar disorder climb back into a "normal" life.
+If the illness is not allowed to consume their lives and conflicts do not become overly emotional, parents provide a helping hand to help their child with bipolar disorder climb back into "normal" life.